Lab 04 - Test Cases

 The above implies that we can count factors in pairs.

-Note that if divides and , then
+Note that if i divides n and i<n, then in>n

-We should then deal with the special case where is a perfect square (a perfet square has an odd numbero factors while any other integer has an even number of factors)
+We should then deal with the special case where n is a perfect square (a perfet square has an odd numbero factors while any other integer has an even number of factors)

 collatz.c